Miles Morales

-Reaction to the character varied, with some, including Spider-Man's co-creator, Stan Lee, approving the creation of a positive role model for children of color.
+Reaction to the character was mixed.
+Some, including Spider-Man's co-creator, Stan Lee, approved the creation of a positive role model for children of color.
 Others expressed displeasure at the replacement of Peter Parker, with The Guardian, Fox News, and Culture Map Houston reporting that some fans viewed the decision as an attempt by Marvel Comics to exhibit political correctness, and that the introduction of a minority Spider-Man was simply a publicity stunt to attract more readers, a charge Alonso denied.
 Alexandra Petri of The Washington Post called for the character to be judged on the quality of his stories, which garnered positive reviews.

-The character possesses powers similar to those of the original Spider-Man, which were derived from the bite of a spider genetically engineered by Spider-Man's nemesis Norman Osborn in an attempt to duplicate those abilities.
+As a result of the character's popularity, Miles Morales has been adapted in numerous media outside comics.
+The character was not the lead protagonist in the Ultimate Spider-Man animated television series, but was later added to the main cast, as an alternate Spider-Man from another universe voiced by Donald Glover in season three and Ogie Banks in season four, later named Kid Arachnid.
+Nadji Jeter first voiced the character, later named Spy-D, in the Disney XD animated series Spider-Man (2017–2020), and went on to reprise his role in the Marvel's Spider-Man (2018–present) video game series developed by Insomniac Games, and Marvel Ultimate Alliance 3: The Black Order (2019).
+The character is the star of the animated Spider-Verse film franchise produced by Sony Pictures Animation, with Shameik Moore voicing the character in the Academy Award-winning feature film Spider-Man: Into the Spider-Verse (2018), as well as its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), in which Jharrel Jerome voices Miles' Earth-42 counterpart, the villainous Prowler.